Open Gaming

 Seriousness: Completely silly.
 (0/6)

-The King's Poisoner
+The King's Poisoner (Individual games and Sunday Tournament)

-By: @V2Sgames
+By: Jonathan @V2Sgames

 ONE OF YOU IS THE KING.
 The rest of you are either going to try to assassinate them or rat out the conspirators.
 Who can you trust?
 Who’ll be left standing?
 Who will be king?

 The King’s Poisoner is a new pick-up-and-play tabletop roleplaying game of conspiracy & courtly intrigue for 3–8 players.
-It was showcased at PAX Australia and SXSW Sydney 2023.

-Player Capacity: 2 to 7.
-Best with 3 to 6.
+Player Capacity: 2 to 8 per table.
+Best with 7 + facilitator.

 System knowledge required: None.